iuliiasergeeva-custodia/custodia-app/docs/DEPLOYMENT.md

 ### Static Files Not Loading

 If CSS/images aren't loading:
-- Check that paths in HTML match the FastAPI routes
+- Check that paths in HTML use `/static/` prefix
-- Verify static file mounts in `backend/app/main.py`
+- Verify static file mounts in `server.js`
 - Check browser console for 404 errors
 - Ensure files exist in the correct directories